To read more details about my training and philosophy, please visit My Focus and Training page.

-I have trained in Schema Therapy and Dialectical Behavior Therapy (DBT), with a background in adherent DBT treatment.
-My primary focus is Schema Therapy, which aims to address our unfulfilled needs that interfere with our way of life and the quality of our relationships.
-I currently also offer DBT-informed individual therapy that uses the DBT skills as a framework for therapy, but does not involve group or the other more extensive tools of comprehensive DBT needed for acute treatment.
+Having graduated from John F. Kennedy University's unique holistic psychology program (Northern California) with a Masters in Transpersonal Counseling Psychology, my approach to therapy is client-centered and strength-based, focusing on what helps an individual and their Being thrive most.
+I likewise have intensive training in Schema Therapy and Dialectical Behavior Therapy (DBT), with a background in adherent DBT treatment.
+I currently offer DBT-informed individual therapy that uses the DBT skills as a framework for therapy, but does not involve group or the other more extensive tools of comprehensive DBT needed for acute treatment.

 Among my influences, my beloved dachshund Yum Yum has taught me the power of dog mind; his single-minded pursuit to burrow into a weasel hole perfectly demonstrates both the How and the What skills of DBT Core Mindfulness.